featherdex/featherdex/README.md

 This desktop application allows you to trade on the Omnifeather decentralized exchange that runs on the Feathercoin blockchain.
 For more information on Omnifeather, visit https://omnifeather.com/ or its GitHub site https://github.com/OmniLayer/omnifeather.

+You must have Omnifeather installed in order to use this application.

 ## How to Use

+Before starting this application, make sure you open up your `feathercoin.conf` to add the below options.
+This file should be located at `C:\Users\[you]\AppData\Roaming\Feathercoin\feathercoin.conf` on Windows and `~/.feathercoin/feathercoin.conf` on Linux.
+If you are running the GUI, an easy way to find this file is by opening Omnifeather, then clicking Settings -> Options... -> Open Configuration File.

-Before starting this application, make sure you run the Omnifeather client/wallet with the config file options:
+Make sure the config has the following options:

 ```
 server=1